 Lake Oswego Community Amenities

 Lake Oswego is commonly compared to a resort town with beautiful hills and trees, winding roads surrounded by forest, and sweet shops and restaurants within walking distance of many homes.
 Throughout the town sit benches for residents to take a rest and enjoy the view, and restaurants have outdoor patios and seating, decorated with flowers and art.
 In downtown Lake Oswego, you will find Tryon Creek Park, the only Oregon state park in the Portland metro area, offering tons of trails.
 This park is the perfect place to engage in outdoor activities in Lake Oswego.

-Also in downtown, there is a fun Lake Oswego park: George Rogers Park, a fun place to spend the day with kids or take your dog.
+Also downtown, there is a fun Lake Oswego park: George Rogers Park, a fun place to spend the day with kids or take your dog.
 This park is on the Willamette River, right where the lake drains into the river.
 George Rogers Park offers plenty of fun in the water or out of the water with a sandy beach to sit in the sun and take in the spectacular view or take a swim in the river, kayak, paddleboard, or go on a float trip on the river.
 And, of course, who could forget Oswego Lake?
 If you're planning on gearing up to go, make sure you're familiar with Oswego Lake usage rules.

 Lake Oswego School District provides educational opportunities to the residents of Lake Oswego.

 Lake Oswego OR Real Estate Agents